sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## TEST TYPES:

 ### Functional testing
-Functinal testing focus on the correctness of the system, and that it perfom as expected.
+Functinal testing focus on the correctness of the system, and that it perfoms and behaves as expected.
+It is applied to all the different test levels: unit, component, integration, system.
+Its usually is done by means of requirement and specification checks, but also to user cases.
+Is also common that it uses the black-block testing methodology.

 ### Testing on Non-functional characteristics
 There are things aside the main functionality that also are required, those migth be: data or communitcations throughput.
-User interfaces, performance, usability, scalability, safety, security, robustnes, avalibility, manteanability ..
+User interfaces, performance, usability, scalability, safety, security, robustnes, avalibility, manteanability, stress testing, portability,  ..
+Non-functional testing can be done at all test levels: unit, component, integration, and system.

+Sometimes, this the non-functioal characteristics, are mapped to the ISO 9126 - Software Quality Product.

 ## Structure or Architectural Testing.
 It is also knwon as a **white-box** testing.
-Is the evaluation of some parameters of stadistics of the system, as for example how complex it is (ciclomatix complexity), the number of control flow structures (if, else, for, while)... and evaluation of the system, with the knoledge of its inner workings.
+Is the evaluation of some parameters of stadistics of the system behavior, as for example how complex it is (ciclomatix complexity), the number of control flow structures (if, else, for, while) and the overall of the tested code...  with the kwnoledge of its inner workings.

+It is best used after the black-box techniques, to assert the throuroghness of the testing.

+It can be used at all the testing levels: unit, component, integration and system levels.

 ## Testing related with changes: Re-testing and Regression testing.
-When doing the test sets, failded test, must be repeated to assert them, and exclude the possibility of a  possible error due to the context, conditions, equipment used, ....
+When doing the test sets, failded test, must be repeated to assert them, and exclude the possibility of a  possible error due to the context, conditions, enviroment, equipment used or other causes.

-On the other had, when a new part of the system is added to the development, some times happen, that this new code, or component, affects other parts of the system, in the worst case, making the to fail its pourpose.... to check this possibility, a set of test, is runned that checks previous functionalitites, in order to verify the rest of the system, keeps workfing fine.
+On the other had, when a new part of the system is added to the development, some times that  new code, function, or component, affects other element of the system; and in the worst case, making the to fail its pourpose or expected function .... to check this possibility, a set of test, is done, so it checks previous functionalitites, in order to verify the rest of the system, keeps working fine.

+This type of testing, is usually good candidate for automation.

 ## TEST TECHNIQUES: